Benjamin Graham Net Worth: Full Bio & Investor Profile

 For example, rather than putting all of your money into a single real estate property, it may be wiser to spread your investment across multiple properties in different locations.
 This can help to reduce your overall risk and ensure that your portfolio is not overly dependent on any one investment.

-Overall, Benjamin Graham’s views on alternative investments were marked by a focus on intrinsic value, diversification, and margin of safety.
+Overall, Benjamin Graham focused his views on alternative investments on intrinsic value, diversification, and a margin of safety.
 These principles continue to be highly relevant today and can be useful for investors who are looking to include alternative investments in their portfolios.

 Who Else Invests Like Benjamin Graham?